benjholla/spellwrecker/README.md

 SpellWrecker
 ============

+*Update:* This project is now included in the [JReFrameworker](https://github.com/benjholla/JReFrameworker) example attack modules for deploying as a managed code rootkit.

 An evil spellchecker designed for a managed code Java virtual machine rootkit.
 Both SpellWrecker implementations insert more typos the faster you type.
 As you slow down to correct your spelling mistakes the SpellWrecker begins to behave benignly.
 It's goal is to decrease productivity.

 **Implementation 1:** Using a Markov chain, this implementation corrupts the input character by predicting the next character.
 More often than not the prediction will be wrong, but similar to the observed training input.
 This implementation has a larger memory footprint than the second implementation.
 The memory footprint depends on the length Markov Chain.
 The longer the Markov chain the more realistic the typos will be, but a longer Markov chain also requires a larger amount of memory.